 SCIENCE

-Earth and Space Science (9th and 10th grades) This class is an investigative study of the Earth and its environment in space.
+Earth Science and Astronomy (9th grade) This course is an investigative study of the Earth and its environment in space.
 Students learn about local as well as foreign environments in an attempt to understand our human relationship with the natural world.
 During first semester, the course content falls largely within the realm of Geology.
 Special emphasis will be placed on the local area, its natural processes, and natural history, all within the context of our Catholic faith.
 The second semester emphasizes atmospheric science and astronomy as we compare the Earth to other celestial bodies and the cosmos.
 A consideration of environmental and energy issues will weave throughout both semesters.

 ART